USB FLASH DRIVE VERSION

 Can I watch the video non-stop from beginning to end?

-No. Because it is nearly 7 hours long, we opted to divide it into 3 Parts, each of those Parts with several Sections.
-You can, however, watch each Part and move from Section to Section using the menu or even view a specific lesson that interests you.
+No. Because it is nearly 7 hours long, we opted to divide it into Sections.
+You can, however, watch each Section and, using the menu, navigate to a specific Section or even view a specific lesson that interests you.

 What happens if I lose or break my USB drive?